DIPlib/diplib/doc/release_procedure/DIPlib_release.md

 If any wheel is missing, update the `.github/workflows/deploy.yml` workflow and/or the build script files under `tools/build/` to only build and upload the missing packages (and of course fix the reason these packages were not build).
+You can do this in a branch, bringing only the final fixes into main.
 Note that you cannot upload a package that already exists on PyPI, and the action will fail if you try.

 ### 6. Build the documentation